Makjaballah/Atmega324p_ADC_Projects/1_LCD_ADC/README.md

-# Project: LCD ADC using the Atmega324p Microcontroller
+# Project: Display ADC voltage on a 16x2 LCD display using the Atmega324p Microcontroller

 ## The aim
 The aim of this project is to show how to display ADC channel 0 values on the 16x2 LCD display using the ATmega324p microcontroller.